yoasif/yoasif.github.io/_posts/2021-10-10-firefox-suggest-an-anatomy.markdown

 I see an ad to shop for Vans Shoes on eBay, among my locally sourced results, all under the label of "Firefox Suggest".

-What is the problem here?
+What is wrong here?

-The problem is that as a naïve user, I might believe that Firefox only allows me to see my locally sourced data if I see those ads as well.
-Mozilla is training less-savvy users into believing that while previously, they were able to see their local data without ads, they must now see them with sponsored results, as they are now part of Firefox Suggest.
-Is it because the suggestions are now somehow powered by a web service?
+Mozilla is training less-savvy users into believing that while previously, they were able to see their offline, locally sourced data without ads, they must now see them with sponsored results, as they are now part of Firefox Suggest.
+Even if I don't make the connection to advertising - maybe I don't even see an ad - why are my locally sourced search results grouped under a new service?
+Is this not part of the app like it has always been?

+Maybe we are meant to assume that the suggestions are now somehow powered by a web service.
 As more and more functionality in apps move to the web, it wouldn't be too much of a stretch to believe that Firefox Suggest (and everything about it) works like Amazon Echo or Google Home - where all queries are sent over the network to a cloud based service for interpretation and results.

 This is insidious and damaging to Firefox's brand, since it attaches something that was once 100% private to something that looks like it is sending queries online.
 Instead of clearly labeling the contextual suggestions (including sponsored suggestions) as Firefox Suggest, Mozilla has instead chosen to damage *existing and private* functionality with the taint of network services -- and worse yet, advertising.